09-01-2026

 Training Requirements for Security Personnel

-Personnel must undergo specialized training covering frisking techniques, device operation, behavioral analysis, de-escalation skills, and emergency response.
+Personnel must complete specialised training in frisking techniques, device operation, behavioural analysis, de-escalation skills, and emergency response.
 Continuous drills and certification updates ensure high performance levels and procedural integrity.

 Frisking in Government and Competitive Examinations

-Security personnel assess candidates' examination rooms for the presence of cheating materials and weapons.
+Security personnel check candidates and examination areas for prohibited items and weapons.
 To accomplish this, candidates are scanned using handheld and doorframe metal detectors located at their examination entrance.
-Candidates are screened for items such as cell phones, Tablets and unnecessary trash.
+Candidates are screened for items such as cell phones, tablets, and unnecessary trash.
 Frisking helps to ensure that each candidate has access to identical information during the entire testing process.

-Frisking provides both Candidates as well as Staff with a safe environment that allows every Candidate to fully utilise his or her potential without fear of cheating.
+Frisking ensures a safe environment for both candidates and staff. that allows every Candidate to fully utilise his or her potential without fear of cheating.
 In that regard, Frisking will create a disciplined environment that allows Candidates to perform their assessments without any safety concerns and with confidence.
 Modern security companies such as Vensysco Technologies Limited (VTL) hire qualified personnel and utilise up-to-date technology when performing Frisking services for Examination Centres.
 By partnering with VTL, Examination Centres can provide efficient crowd control, eliminate opportunities for cheating, and build confidence in the integrity of the examination process.

 Conclusion

-When implemented correctly and with the support of the HHMD, DFMD and HFMD protocols and equipment, structured-frisking protocols will improve the reliability of a facility’s security systems.
+When implemented correctly with HHMD, DFMD, and HFMD systems, frisking improves overall security effectiveness.
+Structured-frisking protocols will improve the reliability of a facility’s security systems.
 Effective frisking results in more detailed and accurate detection of people and items through an efficient means of managing crowds and a safer environment.
 The technical guidance, legal requirements, and basic standards (professional code of conduct) must continue to be adhered to when implementing any of these methods.

 Contact Vensysco today to learn how AI surveillance can safeguard your assessments.